Just look at this beautiful Pullip Doll, isn’t she adorable?

-She is a Pullip doll from Japan and belongs to a friend that has a small collection of 3 dolls.
+She belongs to a friend that has a small collection of three Pullip dolls, a brand from Japan.
 I had to take some photos because I think they are just so cute!
 If you’re not into dolls, skip this post.

 I have never meet a Blythe doll nor a Pullip doll until I saw these and I am truly in love, though I promised myself not to become a collector.
 Yet.
 Though I would love to have a photo shoot with some dolls when summer comes around.
 Or how about bringing out my own collection of Barbie dolls and play with them and my camera for while… What fun I would have sitting outside, dressing them up.
 Who wants to join at my doll party this summer?

 These dolls are kind of made to be styled, fashioned and allowed to enter the cat walk, don’t you think?